 The main purpose of a pulse oximeter is to measure the oxygen saturation level in our blood.
-Therefore, medical practitioners use pulse oximeters in a clinic or hospital to determine whether a patient needs oxygen support or not.
+Therefore, medical practitioners use pulse oximeters in clinics or hospitals to determine whether a patient needs oxygen support or not.

 Hypoxemia is generally unnoticeable in patients who don’t have symptoms like breathing trouble or pneumonia.
-Despite the less severity, the patients may die of low oxygen level in the body.
-Knowing how to use a pulse oximeter at home can help the family avoid any dire consequence owing to hypoxemia.
+Despite the less severity, the patients may die of low oxygen levels in the body.
+Knowing how to use an oximeter at home can help the family avoid any dire consequences.

 You may have noticed that health experts use pulse oximeter on patients.
 A pulse oximeter has been in medical usage for decades.
 It is a crucial device to treat patients suffering from respiratory or other diseases.
 Here is a list of some typical cases that require an oximeter, and patients who know how to use a pulse oximeter can avoid any difficult situation in such cases: